f5devcentral/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 .. warning :: For any remark or mistake in this lab, please send a Teams chat to Matthieu DIERICK.

-In this lab, you will learn how to connect APM to Azure AD as IDaaS.
-Since v15.1, you can enable APM as SAML SP and Azure AD as SAML IDP.
+In this lab, you will learn how to leverage Azure AD as an IDaaS provider while using APM as a SAML SP.
+Since v15.1, F5 has offered a "Guided Configuration" template to make this integration easier for administrators.
-In this lab, we will use the new **Easy Button** Guided Configuration template.

 This template:

 #.
-Publish on-prems apps
+Publishes on-prem apps
 #.
-Enable Single Sign on
+Enables Single Sign-on
 #.
-Interconnect (SAML binding) APM with Azure AD tenant
+Interconnect (SAML binding) APM with an Azure AD tenant

-.. note :: You will notice we will never connect to Azure AD interface.
-APM will use Microsoft Graph API to configure AAD tenant accordingly.
+.. note :: You will notice we will never connect directly to the Azure AD interface.
+APM will use Microsoft's Graph API to configure the AAD tenant accordingly.

    |image001|